-Lessons will be judged by a panel of PE experts who will be looking for the following:
+Lessons are being judged by a panel of PE experts who are looking for the following:

-Entries won't be judged on their drawing skills, the judges are looking for the most creative entry so pupils shouldn't worry too much about presentation.
+Entries aren't being judged on their drawing skills, the judges are looking for the most creative entry so pupils shouldn't worry too much about presentation.

 The 4-6 children with the winning entry will have their lesson captured using motion capture technology.
 The lesson will be hosted on the Premier League Primary Stars website alongside all the other great PE resources.

-They will also have the opportunity to come to the motion capture session and take on the role of coach, performer, director or technician, and meet a Premier League player who will feature in the lesson!
+They will be invited to come to the motion capture session and take on the role of coach, performer, director or technician, and meet a Premier League player who will feature in the lesson!

-We have developed a Key Stage 2 pack to encourage children to get involved, learn about what makes a great PE lesson, and support pupils in creating the best PE lesson they can to submit to The Ultimate PE Lesson competition.
+Although the competition is now closed, you can still use the resource pack that we developed to encourage children to get involved, learn about what makes a great PE lesson, and support pupils in creating the best PE lesson they can.

 Full terms and conditions are available.